-Chase Coffman agreed to a contract with the Tennessee Titans on Tuesday, Aaron Wilson of the Houston Chronicle reports.
+Coffman agreed to a contract with the Titans on Tuesday, Aaron Wilson of the Houston Chronicle reports.

 Coffman will rejoin the Titans just a few days after being released by the team.
 While he is back on the active roster, he will continue playing a bit role for the Titans.

-The Titans released Chase Coffman on Saturday, John Glennon of the Tennessean reports.
+The Titans released Coffman on Saturday, John Glennon of the Tennessean reports.